tethysplatform/tethys/docs/tethys_portal/admin_pages.rst

 Object Permissions Method
 +++++++++++++++++++++++++

-To assign a singular app permission to a user using the ``Change Tethys App`` page, go to the administrator dashboard and scroll down to the ``Installed Apps`` link under the ``Tethys Apps`` heading.
-Select the link with the app name from the list.
-In the upper right corner of the ``Change Tethys App`` page click the ``Object Permissions`` button (see Figure 6).
-On the ``Object Permissions`` page you can assign app specific permissions to a user by entering the username in the ``User Identification`` field and press the ``Manage user`` button (see Figure 7).
-The same method can be used to add app permissions to a group using the ``Group`` section of the ``Object Permissions`` page.
+To assign a singular app permission to a user using the ``Change Tethys App`` page:
+  1. Go to the administrator dashboard and scroll down to the ``Installed Apps`` link under the ``Tethys Apps`` heading.
+  2. Select the link with the app name from the list.
+  3. In the upper right corner of the ``Change Tethys App`` page click the ``Object Permissions`` button (see Figure 6).
+  4. On the ``Object Permissions`` page you can assign app-specific permissions to a user by entering the username in the ``User Identification`` field and pressing the ``Manage user`` button (see Figure 7).
+  5. The same method can be used to add app permissions to a group using the ``Group`` section of the ``Object Permissions`` page.
 Previously added App permissions will be listed in the table on this page and can be edited by clicking the ``Edit`` link (see Figure 8).

 A similar process can be done for proxy apps.

 .. figure:: ../images/tethys_portal/tethys_portal_assign_perm1.png
    :width: 900px